schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/lint.md

   (Linter id "schemacrawler.tools.linter.LinterUselessSurrogateKey")
 - Tables with no indexes.
   (Linter id "schemacrawler.tools.linter.LinterTableWithNoIndexes")
+- Tables with no primary key.
+If a table is a relationship table with no attributes, it will not be flagged.
+  (Linter id "schemacrawler.tools.linter.LinterTableWithNoPrimaryKey")
+- Empty tables with no data.
+  (Linter id "schemacrawler.tools.linter.LinterTableEmpty")

 ## Lint Configuration

 You can customize SchemaCrawler lints using an XML configuration file.
 You can specify the